 This series could be over.
 The Sixers could have swept.
 At the same time, Orlando could've swept.
-Instead, we're tied 2-2 and even though the
+Instead, we're tied 2-2 and even though the Magic have stolen home court advantage back, this series is far from decided.

 I'm not sure how it looked at home, but in the stadium, the first half was clearly about the refs swallowing their whistles and letting Dwight Howard do whatever he wanted.
 Rules be damned.
 By my count, Howard committed 5 serious fouls in the first 24 minutes, at least.
 Only one of them was called.
 Of course, the Sixers bigs who were defending him were whistled for five.
 Three things kept the Sixers tied with Orlando through the first half: amazing three-point shooting, incredible defensive rebounding and Stan Van Gundy's refusal to go Howard even though the Sixers couldn't stop him and the refs were blowing the whistle whenever he was breathed on.
 They were lucky to get into the locker room tied 36-36.